GPT-5.5 on AWS Bedrock — What AI Builders Need to Know

 OpenAI on Bedrock is not a new model release — it is an infrastructure release.
 And for anyone building production AI on AWS, that might be more valuable than another benchmark score.

 If you are already on AWS, try GPT-5.5 through Bedrock today.
 The setup takes five minutes, and the latency improvement alone is worth the switch.
+And as the multi-agent tooling landscape grows, having native AWS access to frontier models becomes a strategic advantage.

 What will you build with GPT-5.5 on Bedrock?
 Drop a comment below.